-With collaboration and diligent aesthetic consideration, architecture, landscape, and sculpture can harmonize for an exponentially enriched experience on both the individual and collective scales.
+Through collaboration and vigorous aesthetic consideration, Richard Erdman believes that sculpture, architecture, landscape can harmonize for an enriched experience of place on both individual and collective scales.

 Richard established himself early as a formidable maker of public art: in 1985, his career took flight with the installation of ‘Passage,’ the largest sculpture ever carved from a single block of travertine.
 Today, his monumental works of stone and bronze harmonize with landscapes all over the world, from Switzerland to Taipei.